500Foods/Philement/elements/006-carbon/README.md

     - Added more comments throughout the script
     - Added TEST mechanism to print_check.sh and code for [PRINT_CHECK_TEST] macro
     - Updated to support sending and formatting HTML e-mails
-    - Added code to extract assessment information from debug log and append to e-mail
+    - Added code to extract assessment information from debug log and append to body of e-mail
+    - Added code to extract score and append to subject of e-mail
   - carbon.c
     - Added HTML parameter to summary output to make it easier to format HTML e-mails
     - Changed calculation of assessment to be a points system, with 25 points needed to fail